Welcome to Volume 8 of Executed to Suppress His Message.

 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me (John 14:6).

-And here the Greek translated into the English “way” means road.
+And here the Greek translated into the English “way” means a road.

 ~~~~

-So if we accept that God inspired Solomon to write about the Bride of Christ, then the Song of Solomon defines the “garden” as a symbol for the Church.
+So if we can accept that God inspired Solomon to write about the Bride of Christ, then the Song of Solomon defines a “garden” as a symbol for the Church.

-Now back in Chapter 3, we saw how Jesus said the Tree of Life was located in a place named by the Greek word paradeisos.
+Back in Chapter 3, we saw how Jesus said the Tree of Life was located in a place named with the Greek word paradeisos.
 We also saw how this word can refer to heaven, the place where God dwells.

 Jesus answered and said unto him, If a man love me, he will keep my words and my Father will love him, and we will come unto him, and make our abode with him.

-And here the Greek translated into the English “abode” means residence.
+And here the Greek translated into the English “abode” means a residence.

-And if the spirits of God the Father and Jesus Christ dwell inside of you, then why do you need a human spiritual “messenger” to help you understand the gospel?
+And if the spirits of God the Father and Jesus dwell inside of you, then why do you need a human “messenger” to help you understand the Bible?

-As Christians, we need to understand what the apostle John wrote in I John 2:27:
+Perhaps we need to consider what the apostle John wrote in I John 2:27:

-Once we understand how the Father and Christ have made their home within the members of the Church, we can use that understanding to equate the church with the Garden of Eden, since Genesis uses the garden as a symbol for the place where God dwells.
+Once we understand how the Father and Jesus Christ make their home within the members of the Christ’s Church, we can use these facts to equate the church with the Garden of Eden – since Genesis uses the garden as a symbol for the place where God dwells.

 And this opens the door to some astounding parallels between the Garden of Eden and Christ’s Church: